 Breathometer – Breathometer makes a wireless smartphone breathalyzer attachment to get a more precise idea of your blood alcohol content.
 Though the attachment costs $79.99 currently, it helps prevent users from wondering if they are over the legal blood alcohol content limit.
 Available for Apple and Android.

 Curb – Curb connects you to professional, fully-insured taxi and for-hire drivers in 60 cities nationwide.
 With 35,000 vehicles on the network, a driver is always nearby.
 Available for free from Apple and Android.

 What If You Are in Need of Help After an Emergency?

-These apps can be helpful for preventing emergencies and protecting your safety; but what would you do in the event that an emergency did occur?
+These apps can help prevent emergencies and protect your safety, but what would you do if an emergency did occur?
 For example, what would you do if you were injured in a car accident?
 Of course, the first thing to do would be to ensure you and all parties involved seek medical attention if needed.
 After that, if you feel like you were injured by no fault of your own, be sure to call us at Rutter Mills.
 Your lawyer matters to a judge and jury.
-Rutter Mills is a serious personal injury law firm with the reputation to achieve the outcome you deserve.
-Rutter Mills serves Virginia Beach, Norfolk, Newport News, all cities and surrounding areas in Hampton Roads, plus Roanoke and Southwestern Virginia.
+Rutter Mills is a serious personal injury law firm with the reputation to achieve your desired outcome.
+Rutter Mills serves Virginia Beach, Norfolk, Newport News, all cities, and surrounding areas in Hampton Roads, plus Roanoke and Southwestern Virginia.
 We are available 24 hours a day, so don’t hesitate to call us if you are ever in need of help.